Updated [August 22]: Blog updated to reflect clarification on public comment opportunities and to provide information regarding ADA accommodations.

 University of Missouri – St. Louis

-A presentation of the final Metro Reimagined plan will be delivered at 6:15 p.m. at each hearing, followed by public comments.
-After the public comment portion, you’ll have the opportunity to talk to Metro Transit team members one-on-one about your transit commute.
+A presentation of the final Metro Reimagined plan will be delivered at 6:15 p.m. at each hearing.
+After the presentation, you’ll have the opportunity to talk to Metro Transit team members one-on-one about your transit commute.
 A live broadcast will be made available online for those who are unable to attend the public hearings.
+Public comments will be collected throughout the duration of the meeting.

 A majority of Missouri bus riders will see their buses coming more often, and this increase in frequency will make the bus system more convenient on a daily basis for more people.
 Ten routes across St. Louis County and the City of St. Louis will provide bus service every 15 minutes during the day on weekdays.
 On another nearly three dozen routes, buses will come every 30 minutes.
 You may have noticed new purple stickers at about 1,100 bus stop signs.
 These stickers signal the 10 high-frequency routes.
 Currently, the #70 Grand route is the only high frequency route Metro Transit operates.